Commentary on MFI interest rates

 Interest rates on outstanding amounts

-The average interest rates on outstanding amounts of deposits of households remained unchanged in June.
-Changes for non-financial corporations were marginal.
+The average interest rates on outstanding amounts of deposits of households remained unchanged in August.
+Changes were more pronounced for non-financial corporations.

-The average changes for interest rates on outstanding amounts of loans to households were moderate in June.
-The same was true of interest rates on outstanding amounts of loans to non-financial corporations.
+The average changes in interest rates on outstanding amounts of loans to households were moderate in August.
+Interest rates on outstanding amounts of loans to non-financial corporations recorded larger changes.

-The overall interest rate on loans to households edged down to 3.75%.
-The interest rate on loans for house purchase declined to 2.53% (with the rate on outstanding amounts of mortgage loans falling to 2.32%), the rate on consumer credit decreased to 10.22% and the rate on other loans was flat at 3.60%.
+The overall interest rate on loans to households edged down to 3.73%.
+The interest rate on loans for house purchase was unchanged from July at 2.52% (with the rate on outstanding amounts of mortgage loans staying at 2.31%), the rate on consumer credit decreased to 10.12% and the rate on other loans rose slightly to 3.63%.

-The average interest rate on loans to non-financial corporations fell to 2.87%.
-The rate on loans with maturity of up to one year increased to 2.79%.
-The rate on loans with maturity of over one year and up to five years declined to 3.03%.
-The rate on loans with maturity of over five years decreased slightly, reaching 2.86%.
+The average interest rate on loans to non-financial corporations rose to 3.12%.
+The rate on loans with maturity of up to one year increased to 3.15%.
+The rate on loans with maturity of over one year and up to five years picked up to 3.38%.
+The rate on loans with maturity of over five years was up to 3.02%.